dpizzuto/microfrontends-integration-pattern/README.md

 # Applications details
-Let's start to explain each application and its important details.
-I'll go through each one and at the end will be explained the Docker part.
+Let's start to explain each application and the important details.
+I'll go through each one and at the end the Docker part will be explained.

 ## Child Angular App
 This is a SPA (Single Page Application) built with Angular 8.2.7.